lijahong/lijahong/README.md

 ### Hi there 👋
 Good Day!
 I'm Jaehong

-If you want to contact me, please leave me a message.
+If you want to contact me, please leave me a message!

 🏫 Education